Valuation Methods for Stocks

 Intrinsic value > Market value = Undervalued (long/buy signal)

-For estimating the equity value, traders use a variety of stock valuation methods.
+For estimating the equity value, traders use various stock valuation methods.
 Usually, they use more than one method to develop a range of possible values.

 Let us discuss how to value a stock by looking at valuation methods for shares in detail: